-A congressman told me he effectively embarrassed the House Speaker when he went off script and regretted the lack of action in the House.
+A congressman told me he effectively embarrassed the House Speaker when he went off script and made clear regretted the lack of action in the House.

 Electric Enda was at it again later that day at the shamrock ceremony at the White House on Friday night .

 He noted St.Patrick himself was an immigrant and the young Irish living in the US just want to have a fair shot.

 “It is unfair.
 They want to earn their money.
 They want to pay their taxes,” the spokesman reported he said.

 “They want to sing their national anthem and when they sing they want to sing in the land of the home of the free and the brave which they aren’t at the moment.”

 Kenny said that President Obama wants Irish Ambassador Anne Anderson and other Irish leaders to get stuck in and make the Irish case.
 “There are a number of propositions before the legislature at the moment," Kenny said.

 “The important thing, however, is that there would be a process of legalization of people who are here undocumented, that they could pay their taxes, contribute to American society, raise their families, and have the freedom to travel over and back,” said Mr Kenny.

 At the shamrock ceremony in the East Room of the White House last night, the Taoiseach noted St Patrick himself was an immigrant when he came to Ireland.